stran9682/frankmocap-blender-addon/README.md

   + Add SMPL-X locked head (no head bun) model and option to choose between v1.1 and locked head.
 Setting shape from height and weight is currently only correct for v1.1 model.
   + Use models with 100 expressions
   + Use custom properties on mesh object to store version and gender for internal processing instead of depending on proper object name tags
++ 20240206:
+  + Add support for UV map 2023 version and corresponding female/male sample textures
+  + UV map 2023 is new default

 ## Contact
 + smplx-blender@tue.mpg.de